Destructoid: History

-The Mr. Destructoid costume was redesigned in 2012 by Volpin Props, featuring animated LED circuitry, and is still active as their mascot at press events.

 In 2017 the site was acquired by Enthusiast Gaming, a company based in Toronto.
 Enthusiast sold the website to Gamurs Group in September 2022.

 Features

 Destructoid is split into six main sections: the Homepage where editors post daily news and reviews, the Community Blogs, the Videos section which consist of original skits and trailers, the Chat Forums, the Buy/Sell area where community members trade games, and the Fight area where members can play games against each other.